 The 24th of March I left Amsterdam to hike for a while.
 “Walking back to the Balkans”.
 Why?
 Because I can, because I like hiking.
 Because it’s slow, because it’s a perfect way to really see a country.
 To feel and experience.
 Because I feel good, being “on the road”.
 And because I thought it would be a good idea to (re)discover my own country, before heading off to the Balkans.
 So, I walked.
 I walked back.
 From Amsterdam to Sarajevo, on foot.

-In this blog I try to give an impression of my journey.
-I created a video for each country I crossed.
+In this blog I try to give you an impression of my journey.
 Since I’m not carrying a computer with me, I do everything on my smartphone.
 Writing, blogging, filming and also all the photos I took are shot with my phone.
-Of course I would like to have the coolest gear to make real bad-ass movies and pictures, but I also believe that it is important to create something personal.
-That’s why I choose to add music I have been listening to, music that tells something about how I felt.
-Music that is in a way related to that part of my journey.
+Of course, I would like to have the coolest gear to make real bad-ass movies and pictures, but I also believe that it is important to create something personal.

 About the FiveFinger shoes